mikewhitby/magento-ansible-versions/README.md

 # Magento Versions Box

+NOTE - you need to install GNU core utils, as defaults, before using this:

+    brew install coreutils --with-default-names

 Based on my [Magento Ansible box] [1], but with a slant towards running multiple versions of Magento on the same box with demo data.
 This box would be good for extension developers who need to run multiple versions of Magento.